Last Updated: August 4, 2021

 So let’s list out all of the expenses that apply here for selling your item on Etsy.

 The listing fee is the cost of publishing a listing on Etsy.
 To list an item on Etsy, you have to create a listing for each new item.

 Publishing a listing on Etsy costs $0.20, and the listings are active for four months.
-After that four months listing period, your listing expires and taken down unless you put it on auto renewal or renew it manually.
+After that four months listing period, your listing expires and is taken down unless you put it on auto-renewal or renew it manually.